CHEMeDATA/bruker-nmr-acqus-files/README.md

 ## Context

+We are considering here the acqus file in the perspective of extraction of parameters and other metadata for NMR experiments.
+Some precious information are not in the jcamp part, but in comments... see below.

+## Introduction

 We should consider here, the NMR experiments, not the NMR spectra.
 NMR spectra are processed NMR experiments, usually by Fourier transformation.
 You may have multiple spectra for a single experiment even if usually, you have only one (located in the /pdata/1/ folder).
 NMR spectra could/should/are discussed in a different project.

 In order to archive NMR experiments, it is good to be able to extract information from the parameter files, *i.e.* the `acqus` and, for 2d also from the `acqu2s` files... acqu3s for 3D.
 Note that the last letter "s" stands for status, it is the parameters when the experiment was started.
 The acqus file contatains the current parameters - they may not correspond to the recorded experiment.